MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 - **Expiration Date** – 15 Months from certificate creation
 - **Key Export Policy** – Exportable

-It's also recommended that the SEMM certificate be authenticated in a two-tier public key infrastructure (PKI) architecture where the intermediate certification authority (CA) is dedicated to SEMM, enabling certificate revocation.
+It's also recommended that the SEMM certificate is authenticated in a two-tier public key infrastructure (PKI) architecture where the intermediate certification authority (CA) is dedicated to SEMM, enabling certificate revocation.
 For more information about a two-tier PKI configuration, see [Test Lab Guide: Deploying an AD CS Two-Tier PKI Hierarchy](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831348(v=ws.11)).

 ### Self-signed certificate